DEST-DOC/software-documentation/docs/source/execution.rst

-then click on import a project with working makefile
+then click on import a project with working Makefile

 .. image:: ../../images/eclipse6.png